cdw/multifil/README.md

 axial_force = sarc.run()
 ```

 More complicated runs (workloops, length-velocity calculations) require the modification of sarcomere parameters such as z-line-to-m-line distance and Calcium activation during the run.
 This is managed by the `aws.run.py` module through the reading of JSON formatted meta files.
-The metafiles are specified in the same.
+The metafiles are specified in `aws.metas.py` module.